 Mr. Schoumacher is a former instructor of business administration at Bellevue College and in the University of Maryland Overseas program.
 He is author of Engineers and the Law: An Overview (Van Nostrand Reinhold, 1986), contributing author of Construction Law (Matthew Bender & Company, 1986), co-author of Successful Business Plans for Architects (McGraw-Hill, Inc., 1992), and contributing author of Construction Law Handbook (Aspen Law and Business, 1999), Construction Business Handbook (Aspen Publishers, 2004), Construction Law Handbook (Second Edition), (Aspen Publishers, 2008), Construction Law (ABA Publishing, 2009), Construction Law: Transactional Considerations (Illinois Institute for Continuing Legal Education, 2010), and Construction Dispute Litigation (Illinois Institute for Continuing Legal Education, 2013).
 He also is co-author of "A New Remedy: Product Recall", published in the Loyola University Consumer Reporter, Fall, 1988, and authored “Contract Awards and Contract Administration,” in Quality Assurance: A National Commitment, Proceedings of the Conference, (ASCE, 1997).
 He also is a columnist for Business Development for Architecture, Engineering, and Construction Markets.

 Mr. Schoumacher is also an active speaker in the construction industry, having been featured at more than 140 seminars or meetings of the American College of Construction Lawyers, American Society of Civil Engineers, Power Engineering Society, American Society of Military Engineers, Society of Illinois Construction Attorneys, Illinois State Bar Association, Illinois Institute of Continuing Legal Education, Illinois Association of Defense Trial Counsel, Western Society of Engineers, Chicago Building Congress, Chicago Bar Association and other organizations.
 He also acts a moderator and speaker at Lorman Education Services’ Illinois Construction Lien Law Seminar, which Querrey & Harrow attorneys have presented 30 times.
 He recently spoke at Mealey's Wrap Insurance Conference in Las Vegas.

-Mr. Schoumacher is a fellow of the American College of Construction Lawyers, a member of the Society of Illinois Construction Attorneys, and secretary of the Construction Law Section of the Illinois State Bar Association.
-He is a former President of the Society of Illinois Construction Attorneys.
+Mr. Schoumacher is a fellow of the American College of Construction Lawyers, past president of the Society of Illinois Construction Attorneys, and vice chair of the Construction Law Section of the Illinois State Bar Association.